Best Cheap Health Insurance in Indiana (2025)

 Find Cheap Health Insurance Quotes in Indiana

-Anthem has the cheapest rates in a little more than half of Indiana, mostly in the Western and Central portions of the state.
+Anthem has the cheapest rates for slightly more than half the people in Indiana, mostly in the northern and central portions of the state.
 Ambetter is the most affordable option in the rest of Indiana.
-It has the best rates in much of eastern Indiana.
+It has the best rates in much of southern Indiana.

 But companies in Indiana charge similar health insurance rates.
 It's a good idea to get quotes from several companies and compare your options.